Abdelwahed Khamis

 1 Technology Ct, Pullenvale QLD 4069

+I am a Research Scientist at CSIRO's Data61 in the Distributed Sensing Systems group.
+In my research, I am broadly interested in Cyber-Physical Systems (CPS).
 Prior to the current position, I was a postdoc in CSIRO's Machine Learning and Artificial Intelligence Future Science Platform.
 I obtained my PhD in Computer Science from the University of New South Wales in Sydney under the main supervision of Prof. Wen Hu.
 My PhD background is in Radio-based Sensing.

 PhD Scholarship Available